wsDev0/Bullet-Code-/README.md

 # Bullet-Code-
 *******************
-Bullet code for asteroids game (this is for a friend)
+Bullet code for asteroids game

 Put this before everything (replace your other variables that have same name)